Dirty Mary, Crazy Larry: Plot

 Two NASCAR hopefuls, driver Larry Rayder and his mechanic Deke Sommers, successfully execute a supermarket heist to finance their jump into big-time auto racing.
 They extort $150,000 in cash from a supermarket manager by holding his wife and daughter hostage.

 In making their escape, they are confronted by Larry's one-night stand, Mary Coombs.
-She coerces them to take her along for the ride in their souped-up 1966 Chevrolet Impala.
-The unorthodox sheriff, Captain Everett Franklin, obsessively pursues the trio in a dragnet, only to find his officers unable to catch Larry, Mary, and Deke after they ditch the Impala for a 1969 Dodge Charger R/T 440 at a flea market.
+She coerces them to take her along for the ride in their modified 1966 Chevrolet Impala.
+They ditch the Impala for a Citron Yella 1969 Dodge Charger R/T 440 at a flea market.
+The unorthodox sheriff, Captain Everett Franklin, obsessively pursues the trio in a Bell JetRanger helicopter, often taunting them via their CB radio; only to find his officers dragnet unable to stop Larry, Mary, and Deke.

-As part of the escape plan, Larry's vehicle enters an expansive grid of walnut groves, where the large trees provide significant cover from aerial tracking, and the many intersecting roads ("with sixty distinct and separate exits") make road blocks ineffective.
+As part of the escape, Larry's vehicle enters an expansive walnut grove, where the large trees provide significant cover from aerial tracking, and the many intersecting roads ("with sixty distinct and separate exits") make road blocks ineffective.
 The trio evades several patrol cars, until one of them - a specially prepared high-performance Dodge Polara police interceptor - effectively keeps up with the Charger until a traffic collision.
-Immediately after, Captain Franklin himself locates the trio, and pursues them at ground level in a Bell JetRanger helicopter.
-Having finally evaded the police, Larry and company meet their doom when they collide with a freight train pulled by an Alco S-1 locomotive, which unexpectedly emerges from a walnut grove.
+Immediately after, Captain Franklin himself locates the trio, and pursues them at ground level in the helicopter.

+Having finally evaded the police, Larry and company meet their sudden doom when they collide with a freight train pulled by an Alco S-1 locomotive, which unexpectedly emerges from the walnut grove.